How to Self Publish on Createspace the Easy Way

 - Interior type (black and white for a novel).

-These other items can just be left blank/default: Subtitle, Series Title, Edition Number, Publication Date, ISBN (Createspace assigns an ISBN automatically).
+We can leave these other items blank/default: Subtitle, Series Title, Edition Number, Publication Date, ISBN (Createspace assigns an ISBN automatically).

 Choose a Book Size

-You can choose from various trim sizes, but bear in mind that:
+You can choose from various trim sizes, but remember:

 - 9″ x 6″ is a standard trade paperback (i.e. hardback-sized).